 If you intend to show your Mini Lop, you should be looking for the following characteristics:

-Additional note: Many people cross breed mini lops to create various versions of the mini lop.
+Many people crossbreed lops to create various new versions.
 For example, a Cashmere Lop can be crossed with a Mini Lop to create a Cashmere Mini Lop.

 Overall, Mini Lops have proven to be a wildly popular choice for both breeders and pet keepers alike.